foahchon/freshtomatoes/README.md

 ## How to use

 Run the `entertainment_center.py` script.
 A file called `fresh_tomatoes.html` will be created in the same directory.
+That HTML file will display movie information specified in `entertainmenter.py`.
 By default, `entertainment_center.py` will be populated with information about my favorite movies.
 You can add or modify movie information by editing `entertainment_center.py`.
 Re-running `entertainment_center.py` will overwrite `fresh_tomatoes.html`.

 ### Tip: Running a Python script